wp-plugins/wp-visual-adverts/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Minor changes
+* Changed: Image loading and height calculation for advert widget when a page is first loaded

 = 2.0.0 =
 * Changed: The plugin core is optimised for adding a new useful features
-* Changed: Minimum required PHP version is 5.3.0
+* Changed: Minimum required PHP version - 5.3.0
 * Fixed: Issue with a height calculation for advert widget when a page is first loaded

 = 1.2.0 =